0x4483/formal-logic/README.md

 The proof the this relies on the know clearly what the definition of a partition is.
 We need to prove two things.
 First, we need to show that Union of pi on r equals to a.
 In addition, if two equivalence classes are not equal then their shared set is empty.
 To show the first part, since we know that U pi subsets a which is given.
 Hence, all we need to show is that a susbsets U pi.
 Let x in a, we show x in U pi because r(x,x) since equivalence relation.
 Therefore, we are done with the first part.
 Next, we show the contrapositive is true.
 Namely, we show that if their joined set is not empty, then they must be equal.
 We use properties of r (equivalence relations) to demonstrate that x subsets y and similarly y subsets x.
 Hence [x] = [y].

+`Claim: let r subsets a x b and s subsets b x c, be two total and single value relations.
+Want to show s r is total and single valued`

+The proof uses the definition of composition function and total property of each function respectively.
+The single value part is like-wsie.

+ `Claim: For all sets a and all binary relations r subsets axa.
+The transitive closure of r exists.`

+ transcl(r) is the smallest transitive relation containing r.
+To show the proof, it suffcies to shows three things.
+For (U t), t is non-empty, (U t) is transitive and r susets (U t).
+First, since axa is non-empty and contains r, so t is non-empty.
+Second, we show tht (U t) is transitive.
+Assume (x, y), (y, z) in (U t).
+By definition of t, each subset of t is transitive, so we can derive (x, z) in (U t).
+Notice here () means ordered pairs.
+Hence, we proved the claim.

+ The next proposition is a bit tricker to think about.
+If r is transitive, then trancl(r) = r.
+We assume r is transitive then we know by definition that r subsets transcl(r).
+In addition, we know that transcl(r) subsets r based on its definition, since r is an element of t so r subsets (hat t) so transcl(r) subsets r.

+### 5. Set Theory Sizes